 Thankfully there are plenty of reusable options out there, making it easy to cut your plastic footprint without breaking the bank.
 The Plastic Free Shop has everything you need, and even better they are our 1% For the Planet partners

 SO WHICH PRODUCTS CAN YOU DITCH FOR REUSABLES?

 Plastic bottles – around the world a million plastic bottles are bought every second.
 Get your hands on a reusable bottle like the amazing Chilly’s X Refill bottle – you’ll not only be saving the planet, for every bottle saved Chilly’s will donate £10 for fund our campaigns.

 Coffee cups – change to read “There are plenty of alternatives, ranging from insulated stainless steel cups to ones made from sustainable rice husk.
 You can even save up to 50p per drink in some cafes for bringing your own!”

 Straws – Get paper, bamboo, or even stainless steel alternatives.
 They’re easy to keep handy in your bag when you’re out and about.

 Disposable cutlery – It’s easy to find a range of alternative, reusable options.
-You’ll free great when you remembered you have a set in your bag the next time you get a takeaway.
+You’ll feel great when you remember you have a set in your bag the next time you get a takeaway.

 Takeaway containers – most places will happily fill your own lunch box, some might even give you a discount.